Lorentzian Einstein metrics with prescribed conformal infinity: Introduction

-Interestingly, the motivation to consider the problem of constructing Lorentzian Einstein manifolds with prescribed conformal infinity is not only academic.
-In fact, as is discussed in~\cite{Anderson05,PRD}, the problem appears in the context of the AdS/CFT correspondence in string theory~\cite{Maldacena}.
-This is a conjectural relation which posits that a gravitational field on a Lorentzian $(n+1)$-manifold endowed with an asymptotically anti-de Sitter metric can be recovered from a conformal gauge field defined on the conformal boundary of the manifold.
-The gravitational field is typically modeled as a Lorentzian metric satisfying the Einstein equation and the conformal gauge field corresponds to the conformal infinity $[\hg]$ of the metric.
-In this setting, the {\em holographic principle}\/ asserts that the boundary data (which in the context of the Einstein equation would be the boundary metric $\hg$), defined on defined on the $n$-dimensional boundary, propagates through a suitable $(n+1)$-manifold (which here is the solid cylinder $\RR\times\ball$ and is referred to as the {\em bulk}\/ in the physics literature) to determine the field (here the metric $g$) via a locally well-posed problem.
+Finally, we mention that besides its interest as a question in geometric analysis and mathematical General Relativity, an important motivation for the problem of constructing Lorentzian Einstein manifolds with prescribed conformal infinity arises in the context of the AdS/CFT correspondence in string theory~\cite{Maldacena, Witten} (see~\cite{Anderson05,PRD} for further details on this point).
+The AdS/CFT correspondence is a conjectural relation which posits that a gravitational field on a Lorentzian $(n+1)$-manifold endowed with an asymptotically anti-de Sitter metric can be recovered from a conformal gauge field defined on the conformal boundary of the manifold.
+The gravitational field is typically modeled as a Lorentzian metric $g$ satisfying the Einstein equation and the conformal gauge field corresponds to the conformal infinity $[\hg]$ of the metric.
+In this setting, the {\em holographic principle}\/ asserts that the boundary data (which in the context of the Einstein equation would be the boundary metric $\hg$), defined on the $n$-dimensional boundary, propagates through a suitable $(n+1)$-manifold referred to as the {\em bulk}\/ in the physics literature) to determine the field (here the metric $g$) via a locally well-posed problem.

-The main theorem of this paper asserts that, analogously to what happened in the case of the hyperbolic space, we can obtain a Lorentzian Einstein metric~$g$ whose conformal infinity corresponds to any small enough perturbation of that of the anti-de Sitter space $\AdS$.
-Before we can state the theorem, let us formulate the problem carefully.
-We aim to find a solution of the Einstein equation~\eqref{Einstein} on $(-T,T)\times \ball$ whose pullback to the boundary is

-where $\hg$ is a Lorentzian metric, $j_{(-T,T)\times\pd\ball}$ is the inclusion map of the boundary and we have normalized the conformal factor to $1$ without loss of generality.
-Throughout the paper we will use the notation $\Bg:=x^2 g$ for the rescaled metric.

-Furthermore, since the Einstein equation in Lorentzian signature is basically a nonlinear wave equation, it is clear that one must also take initial conditions for the metric.
-To avoid necessary complications at this stage, we will simply write the initial conditions as

-although the admissible choices of $g_0$ and $g_1$ are severely constrained.
-In fact, it is well-known that choosing initial conditions to the Einstein equation is essentially equivalent to prescribing a Riemannian metric and a second fundamental form (which must satisfy the constraint equations) for the spacelike hypersurface $\{0\}\times\BB^n$.
-Additionally, the initial and boundary conditions $(g_0,g_1,\hg)$ must satisfy certain nontrivial compatibility conditions.
-We discuss these conditions in Appendix~\ref{A.constraint} but, for the purposes of this Introduction, it would be enough to consider the simplest case: $g_0:=\gads$, $g_1:=0$ and $\hg$ any Lorentzian metric that is identically equal with $\gcyl$ for $t\leq0$.
-This corresponds to the physically relevant situation of how the spacetime departs from the AdS geometry as nontrivial boundary data are switched on at the conformal infinity.